Subspace Adversarial Training

-In order to have an in-depth understanding of this phenomenon, let us investigate what happens at the $64$-th epoch in \cref{fig:catastropic_overfitting} when catastrophic overfitting occurs.
-Before that time, the training robust accuracy has already stepped into a stable stage, indicating that the norm of the batch gradient $ \left \| \frac{1}{n} \sum_{i=1}^n \nabla_{\vw} \mathcal{L} (f(\vx_i^{\rm adv},\vw), y) \right \|$ is small ($n$ denotes the batch size).
-There are two possibilities for the small average gradient norm: \emph{i}) the gradient of each sample is small; \emph{ii}) the gradient of each sample does not converge, but they cancel each other, resulting in an overall balanced state.
-In \cref{fig:catastropic_overfitting}, we plot the average gradient norm of each sample in a fixed training batch, i.e., $ \frac{1}{n} \sum_{i=1}^n \left \| \nabla_{\vw} \mathcal{L} (f(\vx_i^{\rm adv},\vw), y) \right \|$ in red.
-An interesting observation is that the average norm of the gradient abruptly increases at the moment catastrophic overfitting happens.
-Intuitively, at that time, the neural network tries to capture each sample's label with huge fluctuations, namely, large gradients, which is a significant signal of overfitting.
-This phenomenon also coincides with the recent discussion on the connection between the gradient variance and generalization capability \cite{jiang2019fantastic}.
+In order to understand this interesting phenomenon, let us investigate what happens at the $64$-th epoch in \cref{fig:catastropic_overfitting} when catastrophic overfitting occurs.
+Before the overfitting, the training robust accuracy has already stepped into a stable stage, indicating the small norm of batch gradient $ \left \| \frac{1}{n} \sum_{i=1}^n \nabla_{\vw} \mathcal{L} (f(\vx_i^{\rm adv},\vw), y) \right \|_{2}$ ($n$ denotes the batch size).
+There are two possibilities for the small batch gradient: \emph{\textbf{i}}) the gradient of each sample is small; \emph{\textbf{ii}}) the gradients of samples does not converge, but they cancel each other, resulting in an overall balanced state.
+We then plot the average norm of each sample's gradient on one fixed training batch (i.e., $ \frac{1}{n} \sum_{i=1}^n \left \| \nabla_{\vw} \mathcal{L} (f(\vx_i^{\rm adv},\vw), y) \right \|_{2}$) in red.
+An interesting thing is that before the overfitting, the average norm stays almost constant.
+However, it abruptly increases in the moment when the overfitting occurs.
+Intuitively, at that time, the balance of gradient is broken --- the network tries to capture each sample's label with huge fluctuations, namely large gradients, a significant signal of overfitting.
+This phenomenon also coincides with the recent discussion on the connection between the gradient variance and generalization capability \cite{hardt2016train, neyshabur2017exploring, jiang2019fantastic}.